conestack/plumber/README.rst

 Where is the plumbing
 ~~~~~~~~~~~~~~~~~~~~~
-It is now in front of the class and its MRO.
+It is in front of the class and its MRO.
+If you feel it should be between the

-It would/could also be possible to use a plumbing for a class without base
-clases.
-That would mean that the code defined on the class that uses plumbing
-is sitting behind the plumbing and as usual in front of the base clases.
-This is exactly what is implemented now!

-We could made this explicitly configurable by putting Self as a special
-__pipeline__ element, valid at the very beginning or at the end.
-To enable it
-at the beginning we probably need to create another class that uses the
+class and its base classes, consider subclassing the class that uses the
-plumbing which will be put between the bases and the newly created class.

-By default it is now behind the plumbing.
-Whether we want a configuration
-option to put it in front of the plumbing, we will see.
-However, it adds
-complexity and one really can just create a subclass of the class using the
-plumbing to achieve exactly that.
+plumbing system and put your code there.
+If you have a strong point why this is
+not a solution, please let us know.
+However, the point must be stronger than
+saving 3 lines of which two are pep8-conform whitespace.

 Signature of _next function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~